-2. Subject people or improvements to damage from soil instability as a result of on- or off-site landslide, lateral spreading, to subsidence, liquefaction, or structural collapse?

-The geotechnical and geologic reports cited above did not identify a significant potential for damage caused by any of these hazards.
+Enviror Page 6 nmental Review Initial Study Significant Or Potentially Significant Impact Less than Significant with Mitigation Incorporation Less than Significant Or No Impact Not Applicable 2.
+Subject people or improvements to damage from soil instability as a result of on- or off-site landslide, lateral spreading, to subsidence, liquefaction, or structural collapse?
+X The ge potent eotechnical and geologic reports cited abo ial for damage caused by any of these ha ove did no zards. t identify a significant

-3. Develop land with a slope exceeding 30%?
+3. Develop land with a slope exceeding X_____X